jcmoraisjr/haproxy-ingress/docs/content/en/examples/modsecurity.md

 Add the ConfigMap key `modsecurity-endpoints` with a comma-separated list of `IP:port` of the ModSecurity agent server(s).
 The default port number of the agent is `12345`.
-A `kubectl -n ingress-controller edit configmap haproxy-ingress` should work.
+A `kubectl -n ingress-controller edit configmap n42-gateway` should work.

 Example of a ConfigMap content if the ModSecurity service has a ClusterIP of `172.20.216.246`: